Why 2/3?

 overlap β€ f is the attacker-friendly case (the overlap could be all Byzantine).2.
 For safety, we require

-overlap > f, so at least one honest node is in the overlap.And let's go through some calculations:
+overlap > f, so at least one honest node is in the overlap.Let's go through some calculations and find Q and f!

 2Q- two quorums;2Q > N- when two quorums overlap, their total count is greater than the total number of nodes;2Q-N = overlap- the count of overlapped nodes is the difference between2QandN;overlap > fis needed for safety because there must NOT be honest nodes in the overlap;- therefore,